-This course is designed to provide advanced level hands-on application of ICD-10-CM/PCS (and ICD-9-CM until the complete transition).
+This course is designed to provide advanced-level, hands-on application of ICD-10-CM/PCS (and ICD-9-CM until the complete transition).
 Utilizing patient charts and case studies, students will apply coding guidelines to accurately code diseases and injuries of multiple body systems.
-Students will explore the history, arrangement and application of ICD-10-CM/PCS.
+Students will explore the history, arrangement, and application of ICD-10-CM/PCS.
 ICD-10-CM's conventions, updates, influencing entities and how these expectations are communicated to health care providers and coding clearinghouses, in addition to ethical and quality coding, coder responsibilities, etc. will also be covered.
 Instructor approval required.
 Offered spring term.

-HIT 288 SPECIAL STUDIES: HEALTH INFORMATION TECHNOLOGY Credits: 1 to 3
+SPECIAL STUDIES: HEALTH INFORMATION

+TECHNOLOGY CREDITS: 1 TO 3

-HIT 293 DIRECTED PRACTICE II
+DIRECTED PRACTICE II

 In the realm of health information management, this is a course in which students report to a health care facility and experience planned activities in the environment of the actual workplace.
 Provision for technical experiences is an integral component of curricula.
 Provides for application of classroom and laboratory objectives in supervised affiliation sites in Oregon, typically.
-Performed under leadership of a registered record administrator or accredited record technician.
+Performed under leadership of a Registered Record Administrator or Accredited Record Technician.
 Fulfills 60 of the 120 total DP clinical hours for the program.
-Total of 40 clinical hours plus 20 preparatory instruction hours distributed in curriculum at various points of program completion.
-Offered summer term between the first and second year and summer term following graduation.
+Total of 40 clinical hours plus 20 preparatory instruction hours are distributed in the curriculum at various points of program completion.
 Prerequisite: Must have completed first year and second year of HIT curriculum or permission of the HIT director.
-Credits: 2 Other: 6
+Offered summer term following graduation.